Falmouth Lifeboat Station: Service awards

 On 19 January 1940, the lifeboat Crawford and Constance Conybeare put to sea, just six days after being christened.
 The SS Kirkpool of West Hartlepool was dragging its anchors in a gale.
 The lifeboat managed to pass a line between the ship and a tug but this was not able to prevent it running aground, which caused a serious injury to a seaman in the engine room.
 He and 13 colleagues were taken off by the lifeboat and landed in Falmouth.
 The lifeboat then returned to the grounded ship and managed to rescue the remaining 21 crew members.
-Lifeboat Coxswain John Snell was awarded a Silver Medal for his outstanding seamanship and great courage, and his Motor Mechanic, Charles Williams, received a Bronze Medal too for his gallantry.
+Lifeboat Coxswain John Snell was awarded an RNLI silver medal for his outstanding seamanship and great courage, and his Motor Mechanic, Charles Williams, received a Bronze Medal for his gallantry.